JaneWen23/MyGarden/README.md

     this is to abandon the modifications in your workspace and replace the file or directory with the version you committed last time.

+    and this operation is from index to workspace. how to understand it? if you added a file into index,

     NOTE: the command "checkout" is used in two ways, one is to create and (or) switch branch, note that this makes a difference in your worspace; the other is to replace your files in the workspace.

     4.4.